Table of Contents Show

 5) Dan Gilsdorf – Atlas Tattoo

 Dan Gilsdorf is a multimedia and tattoo artist.
-In his work he explores words as materials and covers poetry to simple concept based work.
+In his work, he explores words as materials and covers poetry to simple concept-based work.

-Gilsdorf works at Atlas Tattoo and other artists who have their tattoo styles, namely Jerry Ware, Lewis Hess, Mav Mess, Greg Whitehead, and Juan Puente.
+Gilsdorf works at Atlas Tattoo and with other artists who have their own tattoo styles, namely Jerry Ware, Lewis Hess, Mav Mess, Greg Whitehead, and Juan Puente.
 Atlas Tattoo is one of the famous North Portland tattoo shops.

 6) Jason Kundell– Art Work Rebels Tattoo

-Jason Kundell is among the remarkable Portland tattoo artists born and raised in Southern California.
+Jason Kundell is among the remarkable tattoo artists born and raised in Southern California.
 He has been tattooing since 1996 and opened his shop named Art Work Rebels in 2002.
 Since 2009, he has been creating inspired artwork in Portland.

 Kundell as a teenager grew up in the LA suburbs but his style is greatly influenced by the Japanese style of tattooing.
 He had been to Japan and had soaked in their culture and has been living in California since 2009.

 Kundell is a father, tea drinker, and spiritual advisor running an extremely exclusive tattoo studio.
-He works side-by-side with the following artists with unique tattoo styles: Jessica Mcdermott, Matty, and other guest artists.
+He works side-by-side with the following artists with unique tattoo styles: Jessica McDermott, Matty, and other guest artists.

-Art Work Rebels tattoo is one of the established tattoo studios in Portland that specializes in classic, custom, and traditional tattoos with American and Japanese themes.
+Art Work Rebels Tattoo is one of the established tattoo studios in Portland that specializes in classic, custom, and traditional tattoos with American and Japanese themes.
 Its owner and founder, Kundell, travels to San Francisco, Los Angeles, and Berkeley periodically throughout the year for interstate bookings.